 To import the WooCommerce users from one site to another

 The WordPress Users and WooCommerce Customer Import Export Plugin helps you to move the users from one site to another.
 Install the plugin on both sites to migrate the data from one to the other.
-Using the plugin, export the user data from the site which the data are migrated from in a CSV file to the other where they are to be imported.
-On the other site, import the CSV file and map the fields of the CSV to the corresponding fields in the WooCommerce store.
+Using the plugin, export the user data from the source website in a CSV file to the destination site where they are to be imported.
+On the destination site, import the CSV file and map the fields of the CSV to the corresponding fields in the WooCommerce store.

 You can read all about Setting Up WordPress Users & WooCommerce Customers Import Export Plugin in the documentation.